iris-hep/iris-hep.github.io/pages/fellows.md

   * Eligibility:
     * You must be enrolled in an undergraduate program at an accredited University or College and have completed at least 1 academic year by the start of the Fellowship.
     * Our main NSF funding supports student Fellows enrolled in U.S. universities and colleges, and U.S. citizenship is not required.
 We also have some separate non-NSF funding for a small number of students enrolled in international universities/colleges.
-  * Duration of fellowship and total stipend: An IRIS-HEP Undergraduate fellowship will pay up to 3 FTE-months (full time equivalent) at $2400/month during Summer 2022.
+  * Duration of fellowship and total stipend: An IRIS-HEP Undergraduate fellowship will pay up to 12 FTE-weeks (full time equivalent) at $600/week (paid monthly) during Summer 2022.
 (International Fellows will be paid a training stipend scaled for Purchasing Power Parity (PPP).)
 We have some flexibility to accommodate different summer schedules and lengths.
-Fellowships should in general last either 10 or 12 weeks (2.5 or 3 months).
+Fellowships should in general last 10-12 weeks (2.5 or 3 months).
+  * It is expected that the Fellow is available full time during the Fellowship period and will *not* have another significant activity (such as classes, another trainee position or a job) in the same time period.
   * **Applications are now open - deadline 8 March**